DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 - Enhancement of neural plasticity and learning ability
 - Introduction of non-terrestrial genetic sequences

+Note (fossil signal): Finds attributed to Homo antecessor (~1.2–0.8 Ma) at Atapuerca exhibit a modern-like midface.
+In mainstream terms this reflects mosaic evolution; in this model it reads as an early craniofacial testbed later stabilized in sapiens.

 **Phase 2: Consciousness Processing** (800,000 years ago)

 - Development of advanced consciousness processing capabilities